 ICE’s three Family Residential Centers (FRC) include:

-- The South Texas Family Residential Center in Dilley, Texas;
+- The South Texas Family Staging Center in Dilley, Texas;

-- The Karnes County Residential Center in Karnes City, Texas; and
+- The Karnes County Staging Center in Karnes City, Texas; and

-- The Berks Family Residential Center in Leesport, PA.
+- The Berks Family Staging Center in Leesport, PA.

 U.S. Immigration and Customs Enforcement (ICE) Enforcement and Removal Operations (ERO) manages and oversees the nation's civil immigration detention system, detaining individuals in furtherance of their removal proceedings or to effect their departure from the United States after a final order of removal from a federal immigration judge.
 ICE detainees are housed in a variety of facilities across the United States, including but not limited to ICE-owned-and-operated facilities; local, county or state facilities contracted through Intergovernmental Service Agreements, and contractor-owned-and-operated facilities.